Electroblob77/Wizardry-Wiki/Developing-Addons.md

 Now you're ready to start adding content to your addon mod!
 Check out the page on [[adding spells]] for a tutorial on how to add spells.
 Alternatively, take a look at the other tutorial pages on this wiki, or have a read of wizardry's code - I endeavour to write useful Javadoc comments for all of the important classes and methods; you can learn a lot just by reading through the code itself.

-If you have a question about writing an addon for wizardry, come and poke me on Discord, CurseForge or the Minecraft Forum and I will answer it as well as I can!
+If you have a question about writing an addon for wizardry, come and poke me on Discord, CurseForge or the Minecraft Forum thread and I will answer it as well as I can!
 Consider also setting up a GitHub repository for your addon mod, it makes it a lot easier for me to help you.